j2store/userguide/cart.md

 * ***Add to cart action***

-    This option helps the customer to decide on what has to be done when the **add to cart** button is clicked.
+    This option helps to decide on what has to be done when the **add to cart** button is clicked by the customer.
 Two options has been provided.

     1. Stay in the same page and show an inline link to a predefined location